ricbec/ProjectDataClean/README.md

 The variables in the tidy_data.txt are

 subject.id
-1-30 Represent the ID for each subject
+    1-30 id for each subject

 activity.name
     Names for the six activities

 variable
     Each of the mean and sdt features extracted from the data set

 mean(value)
     The mean for each group of feature for each activity for each subject